-Line 9 - Physician Services--In addition to the palliation and management of terminal illness and related conditions, hospice physician services also include meeting the general medical needs of the patients to the extent that these needs are not met by the attending physician.
-The amount entered on this line includes costs incurred by the hospice or amounts billed through the hospice for physicians' direct patient care services.

-Line 10 - Nursing Care --Generally, nursing services are provided as specified in the plan of care by or under the supervision of a registered nurse at the patient's residence.

-Line 10.20 - Nursing Care-Continuous Home Care.--Enter the continuous home care portion of costs for nursing services provided by a registered nurse, licensed practical nurse, or licensed vocational nurse as specified in the plan of care by or under the supervision of a registered nurse at the patient's residence.

-Line 11 - Physical Therapy--Physical therapy is the provision of physical or corrective treatment of bodily or mental conditions by the use of physical, chemical, and other properties of heat, light, water, electricity, sound massage, and therapeutic exercise by or under the direction of a registered physical therapist as prescribed by a physician.
-Therapy and speech-language pathology services may be provided for purposes of symptom control or to enable the individual to maintain activities of daily living and basic functional skills.

-Line 12 - Occupational Therapy--Occupational therapy is the application of purposeful goal-oriented activity in the evaluation, diagnostic, for the persons whose function is impaired by physical illness or injury, emotional disorder, congenial or developmental disability, and to maintain health.
-Therapy and speech-language pathology services may be provided for purposes of symptom control or to enable the individual to maintain activities of daily living and basic functional skills.

-Line 13 - Speech/Language Pathology --These are physician-prescribed services provided by or under the direction of a qualified speech-language pathologist to those with functionally impaired communications skills.
+- Line 9 Physician Services.--In addition to the palliation and management of terminal illness and related conditions, hospice physician services also include meeting the general medical needs of the patients to the extent that these needs are not met by the attending physician.
+The amount entered on this line includes costs incurred by the hospice or amounts billed through the hospice for physicians' direct patient care services. - Line 10 Nursing Care.--Generally, nursing services are provided as specified in the plan of care by or under the supervision of a registered nurse at the patient's residence. - Line 10.20 Nursing Care-Continuous Home Care.-Enter the continuous home care portion of costs for nursing services provided by a registered nurse, licensed practical nurse or licensed vocational nurse as specified in the plan of care by or under the supervision of a registered nurse at the patient's residence. - Line 11 Physical Therapy.--Physical therapy is the corrective treatment of bodily or mental conditions by the use of physical, chemical, and other properties of heat, light, water, electricity, sound massage, and therapeutic exercise by or under the direction of a registered physical therapist as prescribed by a physician.
+Therapy and speech-language pathology services may be provided for purposes of symptom control or to enable the individual to maintain activities of daily living and basic functional skills. - Line 12 Occupational Therapy.--Occupational therapy is the application of purposeful goal-oriented activity in the evaluation and diagnosis for the persons whose function is impaired by physical illness or injury, emotional disorder, congenital or developmental disability, and to maintain health.
+Therapy and speech-language pathology services may be provided for purposes of symptom control or to enable the individual to maintain activities of daily living and basic functional skills. - Line 13 Speech/Language Pathology .--These are physician-prescribed services provided by or under the direction of a qualified speech-language pathologist to those with functionally impaired communications skills.
 This includes the evaluation and management of any existing disorders of the communication process centering entirely, or in part, on the reception and production of speech and language related to organic and/or nonorganic factors.
-Therapy and speech-language pathology services may be provided for purposes of symptom control or to enable the individual to maintain activities of daily living and basic functional skills.

-Line 14 - Medical Social Services--This cost center includes only direct expenses incurred in providing Medical Social Services.
-Medical Social Services consist of counseling and assessment activities, which contribute meaningfully to the treatment of a patient's condition.
-These services must be provided by a qualified social worker, under the direction of a physician.
+Speech-language pathology services may be provided for purposes of symptom control or to enable the individual to maintain activities of daily living and basic functional skills. - Line 14 Medical Social Services.--This cost center includes only direct expenses incurred in providing medical social services.
+Medical social services consist of counseling and assessment activities which contribute meaningfully to the treatment of a patient's condition.
+These services must be provided by a qualified social worker under the direction of a physician.

-Lines 15-17 - Counseling--Counseling Services must be available to both the terminally ill individual and family members or other persons caring for the individual at home.
+Lines 15-16 - Counseling.--Counseling services must be available to both the terminally ill individual and family members or other persons caring for the individual at home.
 Counseling, including dietary counseling, may be provided both for the purpose of training the individual's family or other care giver to provide care, and for the purpose of helping the individual and those caring for him or her to adjust to the individual's approaching death.
 This includes dietary, spiritual, and other counseling services provided while the individual is enrolled in the hospice.
 Costs associated with the provision of such counseling are accumulated in the appropriate counseling cost center.
-Costs associated with bereavement counseling are recorded on line 30.
+(Costs associated with bereavement counseling are recorded on line 30.)